 tile and terrazzo floors and original exterior intonaco (the stucco-like

 material covering the brick substructure of Palladio's country villas).

-The south facade bears graffiti recording Cornaro family births in the
+The south facade bears surviving graffiti recording Cornaro family births in the

 1600s, numerous family deaths and honors, and a note from a cousin recording